Aunkush21/Broswer-Games/README.md

-These are two folders, inside which are the two ragebaiting games created by me :)
+These two repo contains the two folders, inside which are the two ragebaiting games created by me :)